About

 Stephen Hurrel has shown his work in galleries, contemporary art festivals and public spaces in Europe, America, Australia and New Zealand.

 He has undertaken several artist residencies including a one-year Australian Residency and others in Sri Lanka, Mexico, The Azores and Scotland.
-Hurrel studied Fine Art at Glasgow School of Art and has been a visiting lecturer at art institutes in the UK, Europe and Australia, and was Course Leader of an MA in Context & Media at Valand School of Art, Gothenburg, Sweden.
+Hurrel studied Fine Art at Glasgow School of Art and has been a visiting lecturer at art institutes in the UK, Europe and Australia, and was a part-time lecturer at Glasgow School of Art, Edinburgh College of Art Course, Scotland and Course Leader of the MA in Context & Media at Valand School of Art, Gothenburg, Sweden for three years.

 Selected exhibitions include; Word of Mouth at Venice Biennale (2019), ISOP, Graz, Austria (2018), Summerhall, Edinburgh (2017), Colombo Biennale, Sri Lanka (2016), Gallery of Modern Art, Glasgow (2015), Generation – 25 years of Contemporary Art in Scotland (2014), Walk & Talk, Azores, Portugal (2013), Museum of Science & Industry, Manchester, England (2013), Soundwave ((5)) Festival, San Francisco, USA (2012), Latrobe Gallery, Victoria, Australia (2011), Filmhouse, Edinburgh (2011), Glasgow International Festival of Visual Art; CCA off-site project (2005) and Tramway, Glasgow (2008)